Kintyre/ksconf/docs/source/dyn/cli.rst

       --batch, -b        Use batch mode where all configuration settings are automatically promoted.
 All changes are removed from source and applied to target.
-The source file will be removed, unless '--keep-empty' is used.
+The source file will be removed unless '--keep-empty' is used.
       --interactive, -i  Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
 The user will be able to apply, skip, or edit